-Delucchi said she was introduced Delucchi said she was introduced to the world of nursing when she was to.
+Delucchi said she was introduced to the world of nursing when she was 10.
 Her aunt had Stage 4 melanoma and she would visit her at the hospital every day after school.
 She was deeply moved by the devotion of the nurses, she said.

-"They were smart, kind. loving. compassionate, empathetic - just all things amazing," she said.
-"And I know that the situation was pretty terrible, but they took really really good care of her and took really good care of my family."
+"They were smart, kind, loving, compassionate, empathetic - just all things amazing," she said.
+"And I know that the situation was pretty terrible, but they took really good care of her and took really good care of my family."

-Delucchi said she wanted to be
+Delucchi said she wanted to be like them.